sigsep/norbert/docs/index.rst

 .. image:: https://user-images.githubusercontent.com/72940/45908695-15ce8900-bdfe-11e8-8420-78ad9bb32f84.jpg
     :alt: norbert_wiener

-Norbert is an implementation of multichannel Wiener filter, that is a very popular way of filtering multichannel audio for several applications, notably speech enhancement and source separation.
+Norbert is an implementation of the multichannel Wiener filter, that is a very popular way of filtering multichannel audio in the time-frequency domain for several applications, notably speech enhancement and source separation.

+This filtering method assumes you have some way of estimating the (nonnegative) spectrograms for all the audio sources composing a mixture.
+If you only have a model for some *target* sources, and not for the rest, you may use :func:`norbert.contrib.residual_model` to let Norbert create a residual model for you.

-This repository assumes you have some way of estimating power-spectrograms for all the audio sources (non-negative) composing a mixture.
-It then builds the filter that is appropriate for extracting those signals from a mixture, by optimally exploiting multichannel information (like in stereo signals).
-This is done in an iterative procedure called _Expectation Maximization_, where filtering and re-estimation of the parameters are iterated.
+Given all source spectrograms and the mixture time-frequency representation, this repository can build and apply the filter that is appropriate for separation, by optimally exploiting multichannel information (like in stereo signals).
+This is done in an iterative procedure called *Expectation Maximization*, where filtering and re-estimation of the parameters are iterated.

-Norbert implements mainly to core functions which are:
+The core functions implemented in Norbert are:

 .. autosummary::

+   norbert.wiener
+   norbert.contrib.residual_model
    norbert.softmask
-   norbert.wiener

 API documentation
 =================